teggno/earfed/storageNotes.md

 - get all episodes (not: hidden, completed)
 - change order of an episode

-(current) episode status:
+episode:
+tells which episodes are in the playlist and which are explicitly removed.
 fields: episodeid, updated, status
-status: deleted, playing, paused
+status: added, deleted

+positionseconds (if undefined: not played yet), date
+status: listed/ended/deleted, date

-(current) episode playback position
+episode playback position:
+tells where the playback of each episode is at.
 fields: episodeid, updated, positionseconds

 show subscriptions